patrickhunner/patrickhunner/README.md

 Hi, I'm @patrickhunner!
-I'm pretty new to the software engineering space but am currently studing it as a sophomore at the University of Minnesota!
+I'm currently studying Computer Science as a junior at the University of Minnesota!
 I'm finding myself drawn to different ways of visualizing algorithms or computer systems with the hopes of making my way more towards data analytics/visualization.
 Currently, I'm trying to find time to learn about front-end programs as I have now had some experience with OOP languages and would like to be able to create platforms on which to apply those.

 <!---